IAGTO/technical-test/README.md

 See if you can use Docker and docker-compose to run both the API and the client

-# Technical Questions
+## Technical Questions

-1. How long did you spend on the coding test?
+1. How long (in hours) did you spend on the coding test?
-2. What would you add to your solution if you had more time?
+2. What would you add to your API solution if you had more time?
+3. What would you add to your React solution if you had more time?
+4. What libraries did you add to the frontend?
+What are they used for?
+5. Which parts did you spend the most time with?
+What did you find most difficult?